Moldytzu/MoldBios/README.md

 ### [ ] Booting from floppy, hard drive or cd-rom

 ## Notes
-This project is based off of https://pitust.dev/biosdev/step1
+This project is based off of https://pitust.dev/biosdev/step1 and https://github.com/AtieP/LakeBIOS